-Remember that AA mercury determination is a cold vapor technique.
+AA mercury determination is a cold vapor technique.
 Mercury is best determined with a cold cell as the analytical sensitivity is reduced when the cell is heated.
 Under no circumstances should the flow-through cell be heated.

-Heating the flow-through cell may damage it
+Heating the flow-through cell may damage it.

-If you are experiencing problems with carry over of water vapor into the cell (or condensation in the cell), heating of the flow cell can eliminate this.
-One approach to heating the cell is to use the ETC-60 Electrothermal Temperature Controller programmed at 300°C. Alternately, another switch in heat source (like a lamp) can reduce the occurrence of this problem.
+If you are experiencing problems with carryover of water vapor into the cell (or condensation in the cell), heating of the flow cell can eliminate this.
+One approach to heating the cell is to use the ETC 60 Electrothermal Temperature Controller programmed at 300 $^{\circ}\mathrm{C}.$ Alternately, another switch in heat source (like a lamp) can reduce the occurrence of this problem.

 For locations where the discharge of mercury vapor in nanogram quantities is not permitted, the standard absorption cell is not suitable and you should use the flow-through mercury cell together with a suitable trap.
-Refer to section 0.
+Refer to Page 42.

-Mercury should be determined using stannous chloride as the reductant.
+Mercury be determined using stannous chloride as the reductant.